 Special note to BC readers:

-If this subject is of interest to you, you may wish attend our related workshop.
-Some spots are still open for the following session – we recommend registering soon.
+If this subject is of interest to you, you may wish to attend our related workshops.
+Some spots are still open for the following sessions – we recommend registering soon.
 We hope to see you there.

 Conducting Sexual Harassment and Violence Investigations November 27-28, 2018 in Vancouver, BC This advanced-level training is a must for any staff who may respond to and/or investigate sexual harassment or sexual assault complaints.

 Workplace Investigations in the University and College Context November 29, 2018 in Vancouver, BC This training examines the demands and challenges that investigations present in the university and college context, and allows for a deep dive into possible solutions.

 Workplace investigations and workplace accommodations are two distinct procedures.
 The former is a fact-finding process that occurs in response to a complaint or incident of harassment.
 The latter is a procedure by which an employer and an employee work together to accommodate an employee’s limitations as a result of an injury, illness or disability.
 But when the accommodation relates to an illness that has an impact on an employee’s interpersonal behaviour, such as a mental illness, these two distinct procedures may intersect.

 Take a moment to consider a two-circle Venn diagram.
 One circle outlines workplace investigations and the other outlines accommodations for employees with mental illness.
 In the space where those two circles overlap, what common issues and legal obligations emerge?
 How might an employee living with a mental illness be implicated in a harassment or disciplinary investigation?

 A workplace investigation that takes into consideration an employee’s mental illness can be very simple.